 In most unfair dismissal claims, the Employment Tribunal must receive your claim within three months less one day, from the date your employment ended.

 For discrimination claims or complaints relating to non-payment of salary or holiday pay, the three-month period begins from the date of the act complained of (which may be continuing, in which case the time for starting proceedings will also continue to run).

-The time for issuing the tribunal claim will start to run again once the certificate from Acas is received (stating that early conciliation has ended).
+After the ‘pause’ that comes into play when Acas is first notified of a claim, the time for issuing the tribunal claim will start to run again once the certificate from Acas is received (stating that early conciliation has ended).
 You will then have a period of one month or the balance of the original three-month time period (whichever is longest) from this time in which to lodge your claim.
 If you make contact with Acas just before the end of the original three-month time limit, you will not be time barred while the early conciliation process is happening.
 You would have the period of the Acas conciliation time, plus an additional one month from the date of the certificate.